HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 Gaps in care information can adversely affect member outcomes and contribute to inappropriate costs.
 For providers and payers to improve population health value based care two items must be addressed: 1) Gaps in Care Information: Disparities in claims vs. clinical information which makes it difficult to assess if best practices are being followed: e.g. a diabetic member with no A1C or a member being prescribed insulin with no diabetes diagnosis.
 2) Incomplete Healthcare Information: For example, a request for cancer treatment without providing date of diagnosis or stage of illness at time of diagnosis to support effective care coordination.

 Bi-directional, real-time, FHIR-based communication that reconciles payer information with clinical EHR data to ensure best practices are followed, improve outcomes, and exchange information to reduce expense and disruption to provider workflows.

+Research has shown that care gaps can be both harmful and costly when not properly managed.
+For example, not managing certain chronic diseases (e.g., diabetes) can lead to serious complications and escalating treatment costs.
+Resolving gaps in care is important to payers, providers, and the patients they serve.
+Doing so can positively influence patient health and lead to improvements in quality scores and reimbursement under risk-sharing arrangements such as Medicare.

 ### Gaps in Care Reporting
 (TODO: describe gaps in Care reporting.